ChatGPT and Digital Experience Management – How’s the Weather Where You Are?

 ChatGPT and Digital Experience Management for employee experience

 While ChatGPT will prove to be a useful tool for contact center staff to leverage in their interactions with customers, it won’t help eliminate the cause of poor application performance.
 Small talk about the weather, sports, or culture will still be required.
 I suppose ChatGPT can certainly help there too!
-But IT teams will still require Digital Experience Management products like Alluvio Aternity to proactively identify and resolve issues associated with the full range of business-critical applications on which employees rely.
+But IT teams will still require Digital Experience Management products like Riverbed Aternity to proactively identify and resolve issues associated with the full range of business-critical applications on which employees rely.
 With Aternity, companies can establish Experience Level Agreements based on targets for response time for the most common business processes employees do.
 Things like looking up a customer record, processing a claim, or checking inventory.

 Here’s another short video: